 We are committed to upholding the rigorous environmental standards established by green-certification programs.
-Our primary objective is to attain net-zero emissions by the year 2050, and as such, we are continuously operating and growing our business in a sustainable manner.
-Moving forward, we will continue certifying our buildings under internationally recognized sustainability benchmarks such as LEED and EDGE with the ultimate goal of ensuring that all our RCR properties are green-certified.
+Our primary aspiration is to attain net-zero emissions by the year 2050, and as such, we are continuously operating and growing our business in a sustainable manner.
+Moving forward, we will continue certifying our buildings under internationally recognized sustainability benchmarks such as LEED and EDGE with the ultimate goal of ensuring that all our RCR office buildings are green-certified.
+For our lifestyle centers, we are still assessing the overall benefit of green certification.

-Focusing on reducing carbon emissions and increasing the percentage energy consumption from renewable sources, we are looking into solar powered buildings as an opportunity to source our own renewable energy while also purchasing part of it.
-Apart from this we intend to green certify more buildings through LEED and EDGE certifications.
+Focusing on reducing carbon emissions and increasing the percentage energy consumption from renewable sources, we are looking into expanding our solar initiatives across our portfolio as an opportunity to source our own renewable energy while also purchasing part of it.
+Apart from this we intend to green certify more office buildings through LEED and EDGE certifications, and infusing additional assets that already green certified and sources its electricity from renewable sources.